inaimathi/formlets/README.md

 ---------

 ### Portability
 The system assumes Hunchentoot + cl-who.
 This allows the internal code to take advantage of HTML generation, as opposed to tag `format`ting, and make use of `post-parameters*` and the Hunchentoot `session`.
 That said, porting away from cl-who would only involve re-defining the `show` methods, and porting away from Hunchentoot would involve re-writing the `define-formlet` and `show-formlet` macros to accomodate another `session` and `POST` model.
-I have no experience with this, but patches welcome.

 ### Run-time efficiency
 The module is aimed at simplifying HTML form use for the developer.
 This is a place that's by definition bound by the slower of user speed or network speed.
 Furthermore, a single form is very rarely more than 20 inputs long in practice.
 Pieces will be made efficient where possible, but emphasis will not be placed on it.